Master of Speech-Language Pathology

 2 credits

-Examination of adult dysphagia, covering etiology, anatomy, physiology, screening, and assessment, including videofluoroscopy and endoscopy.
-Exploration of evidence-based treatment, compensatory techniques, rehabilitative exercises, diet modifications, and patient-centered care.
-Emphasis on interprofessional practice, palliative care, patient safety, counseling, and ethical considerations in managing dysphagia.
-Interpretation of clinical results to develop effective, evidence-informed intervention plans for safe and efficient swallowing.
+Analyzes adult dysphagia, including etiology, anatomy, physiology, screening, and assessment using videofluoroscopy and endoscopy.
+Applies evidence-based treatments, compensatory techniques, rehabilitative exercises, and diet modifications.
+Integrates interprofessional practice, palliative care, patient safety, counseling, and ethics to develop effective, evidence-informed intervention plans for safe swallowing.

 4 credits